 Sorry but I can’t point you to a source which will instantly solve all your fitting woes.
 Fit is an area which repays effort, as every little improvement can make a garment look and feel better.
-But don’t expect it to be a quick and easy process to get to an end point !
+But don’t expect it to be a quick and easy process to get to where you’re satisfied !

 There are many ‘easy fitting’ methods, but I haven’t listed them here as I’ve tried many and they don’t work for me.
 I’ve also worked my way through many on-line classes and books, done much block drafting from personal measures, used a couple of personal pattern making software lines, all without success (many posts on my fitting adventures at Sewingplums).

-I would love to be able to use a drafting ruler (one cup size) or a master pattern (cup size up to E).
+I would love to be able to use a drafting ruler or a master pattern.
 They cover most of the issues dealt with by an ‘easy fitting’ method, and make drafting a basic block look so easy.
-But sadly I haven’t got a standard neckline shape, or a standard shoulder slope and upper back, or a standard armhole and sleeve head shape which are the same at front and back, or the standard distribution of bodice length above and below the armhole, or a standard crotch curve.
-And my waist and hips are not divided into 4 equal lengths by centre and side seams (I could go on – did I mention that I have prominent high hips.)
+They should certainly give you a result that is better than using a commercial pattern.
+But sadly I haven’t got a standard shoulder slope and upper back, or a standard armhole and sleeve head shape which are the same at front and back, or the standard distribution of bodice length above and below the armhole, or a standard crotch curve.
+And my waist and hips are not divided into 4 equal lengths by centre and side seams (I could go on – did I mention I have prominent high hips.)

-These are all ‘non average’ curves, bumps, and proportions.
+All the fit issues I mentioned are ‘non average’ curves, bumps, and proportions.
 Some ‘easy’ fitting and pattern drafting methods do include bust cup size.
 But, for most curves, bumps and proportions, ‘easy’ fitting and ‘personal’ pattern drafting methods just use ‘industry standard’ shapes and measures.
 And poor fit in such areas all affect the look and comfort of a garment.

 Liechty et al’s fitting bible includes 88 fitting issues, and most easy-fit methods and personal block drafting methods include quarter of them at best.
 I don’t actually use the methods in that book (most of the issues interact so you can’t deal with them in isolation).
 But I did find it well worth the investment as they include several fit difficulties not mentioned elsewhere.